Matt Graba

 cli/

-commands/ — analyze, explain, fix, generate, scaffold
+commands/ — analyze, explain, fix, generate, scaffold, terminal

 Server (Express)

-server/
+server/ (self-hostable)

-services/ — OpenAI integration, prompt construction
+services/ — prompt templates, token-budget guard

-models/ — MongoDB schemas for responses, users
+models/ — MongoDB schemas for users, history

 CLI Commands